cfwheels/cfwheels/wheels/docs/03 Handling Requests with Controllers/05 Sending Email.md

 # Sending Email

-<p class="intro">Use Wheels to simplify the task of setting up automated emails in your application.</p>
+*Use Wheels to simplify the task of setting up automated emails in your application.*

 Sending emails in Wheels is done from your controller files with the `sendEmail()` function.
 It's basically a wrapper around `cfmail`, but it has some smart functionality and a more Wheels-like approach in general.